menabebawy1/github-tutorial/README.md

 1. In your command line make sure you are in the directory where you want to create your repository.
 2. Type in `git init` in order to make a new repository.
+3. Make the changes you need to your README file and wait untill it is saved.
+4. Add your file to the staging area by typing in `git add FILENAME`.
+This will add your file to be commited.
+5. You will then need to commit your files by typing in `git commit -m "message name"`.
+Make sure that your message is appropriate; it should tell you what changes you made and be in the present tense. _EX: "fix screenshot"_
-You will then need to go to github and create a repository by going to the top right corner and pressing on the + and then clicking on "new repository".
+6. You will then need to go to github and create a repository by going to the top right corner and pressing on the + and then clicking on "new repository".
-4. You then name your repository and decide if you want it to be private or public. **Remember: your repository name has to be the same as your directory's name.**
+7. You then name your repository and decide if you want it to be private or public. **Remember: your repository name has to be the same as your directory's name.**
-5. Press on create new repository, then you will see in the top left corner SSH or HTTTPS; choose the SSH option.
+8. Press on create new repository, then you will see in the top left corner SSH or HTTPS; choose the SSH option.
-6. Then Scroll down untill you see this:
+9. Then Scroll down untill you see this:
 ![screenshot](git remote.PNG)
-7. Copy the first line: `git remote add origin git@github.com:<username>/trial.git` and paste it into your command line.
-This should clone your file.
+10. Copy the first line: `git remote add origin git@github.com:<username>/trial.git` and paste it into your command line.
+This should establish the place where you will be pushing your files.
-8. Add your files to the staging area by typing in `git add --all`.
-This will add all your files including the deleted ones.
-9. You will then need to commit your files by typing in `git commit -m "message name"`.
-Make sure that your message is appropriate; it should tell you what changes you did and be in the present tense. _EX: "fix screenshot"_
-8. Copy the second line: `git push -u origin master` and paste it as well.
-Once this is done you should refresh your github and see your new changes.
+11. Copy the second line: `git push -u origin master` and paste it as well in order to push your changes to github.
+Once this is done you should refresh your github page and see your new changes.

 ---